 - a.
 The operator of the home occupation shall occupy the residential dwelling on the property as their primary dwelling unit. - b.
 The home occupation shall be conducted in a legally constructed dwelling and/or detached accessory building. - c.
 Multiple home occupations are allowed on any lot provided that for all home occupations totaled together, the requirements for a single home occupation are not exceeded. - d.
-The home occupation may only be conducted by members of the occupants who reside on the premises plus up to one full time equivalent person who works at the site of the home occupation and does not reside on the premises.
+The home occupation may only be conducted by members of the family who reside on the premises plus up to one full time equivalent person who works at the site of the home occupation and does not reside on the premises. - e.
+All parking required to accommodate the home occupation shall be provided on the site of the home occupation and located outside of required building setbacks. - f.
+The home occupation shall not change the residential character of the lot or the exterior appearance of the dwelling. - g.
+Retail sales of merchandise not produced on-site shall only occur as part of a service provided by the home occupation.
+For example, a hair cutting service can sell hair care products associated with the service, but only at the time of service.